dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 1. If your package doesn't have a `pubspec.lock` file checked into source control,
-   **run `dart pub get`** in the top directory of the package — the directory that contains your package's [`pubspec.yaml`](/tools/pub/pubspec) file.
+   **run `dart pub get`** in the top directory of the package—the directory that contains your package's [`pubspec.yaml`](/tools/pub/pubspec) file.
 2. **Run `dart pub outdated`** to identify which package dependencies are out-of-date.